IV Sedation in Burke, VA

 You should receive a form listing the risks of the procedure.
 Go over it carefully with your dentist.
 Ask questions if you are unclear on any of the phrasings.

-Your dentist should monitor your vital signs during the procedure following the American Dental Association’s existing guidelines.
+Your dentist should monitor your vital signs during the procedure following the American Dental Association’s existing guidelines… This text opens a new tab to guidelines….
 The dentist should also have oxygen, artificial ventilation, and drugs that can reverse the effects of sedation in case you need them.